-In terms of proving diet soda unhealthy, the research overall is weak.
-Stuffing a rat full of pure sweetener and waiting for it to grow tumours, doesn’t prove a hell of a lot.
+Is there a diet soda health risk?
+In terms of proving diet pop unhealthy, the research overall is weak.
+Stuffing a rat full of pure sweetener and waiting for it to grow tumours, doesn’t prove a heck of a lot.

-Population studies that try to link sweetener and diet soda to conditions that subjects were probably at risk for anyhow, doesn’t prove anything to me.
+Population studies that try to link sweetener and diet soda to conditions that subjects were probably at risk for anyhow, don’t prove anything to me.

 My concerns about diet soda don’t really come from a disease-causing perspective as much as the fact that it contains nothing nourishing whatsoever.
 Sure, water doesn’t either, but here’s my point: